clonq/revo/README.md

 The `config` section holds configuration data specific to each component.
 For example, the hello-world recipe configures a UI bootstrap component to automatically load the revo/hello-world web component everytime the user hits application's main page and to remove the *nav* element originally present in the bootstrap html template.

 Components
-===
+---
-Components are the main ingredient in a revo recipe.
+Components are the main ingredient of a revo recipe.
 They are regular node.js modules that follow a certain design pattern in order to communicate with the other components within a revo runtime container.
 Components can of one of two types: `common` or `web`.
-Common components don't have a UI, web commonents are designed to live in a web page.
+Common components don't have a UI, web components are designed to live in a web page.

+Components can be stored anywhere on the web.
+When declared in a recipe, the revo engine retrieves them from the specified url and caches them in the local repo.
+When the application is assembled, the declared components are copied to the application directory and the application configuration is updated to contain component-specific config.

+Revo components are designed to be reused in any revo-generated application.
+The recipe for a new application simply lists the required components and their optional configuration elements.
+The rest is taken care by the evant-based communication mechanism leveraged by the revo runtime.

+Everyone is encouraged to write revo components following the [revo design principles for component development]() (to be published on project's wiki)

 ---